 Children's Day at COSI

 Each year in September, families from all over Franklin County discover the fun of science at Franklin County Children Services' Children's Day at COSI.
 Admission is free to FCCS familes, while general admission is available to the public at a reduced rate.
 In addition to the COSI exhibits, the event features prize drawings, stage performances from local entertainers and visits with local mascots and entertainment from local acts.
-Click here to view photos from this year's event.
+Click here to view photos from the most recent event.

 National Family Week